snbk97/my-dotfiles/nvim/README.md

 - [x] configure telescope
 - [ ] lsp signature not workings
 - [ ] vim notify maybes
-- [ ] lsp diagnosticts not show on the side of the line
+- [x] lsp diagnosticts not show on the side of the line
-- [ ] move line up or down
+- [x] move line up or down
-- [ ] auto hover issue
+- [x] auto hover issue
+- [ ] "textDocument/signatureHelp is not supoprted" error in some languages